jacinta-escaffi/DoorDash_logistics/README.md

-# DOORDASH LOGISTICS: DATA ANALYSIS PROJECT
+# DoorDash Logistics: Data Analysis Project
 Analyzing peak hours, delivery time optimization, and driver utilization rates using data from Kaggle.

-# INTRODUCTION
+# Introduction

 Hi!
 Welcome to my **DoorDash Logistics Analysis** project!
 This case study is part of my portfolio and focuses on optimizing delivery times, undestanding peak hour demand, and analyzing driver utilization rates.

-**DISCLAMER:** The data, sourced from a Kaggle forum, simulates real-time delivery information from DoorDash.
+**Disclamer:** The data, sourced from a Kaggle forum, simulates real-time delivery information from DoorDash.
 However, the dataset is completly fictional, and it does not necessaryly reflect real-world conditions, therefore the conclusions are based solely on the available data and may not accurately represent actual trends.

-# SKILLS DEMONSTRATED
+# Skills Demonstrated

 **SQL Query Structuring & Organization:**
 * Commenting, documentation, and `WITH` statements.